- The external sound processor and headpiece are MR Unsafe and must be removed before entering a room containing an MR scanner.

 Please note that the MRI Antenna Coil Cover CI-7521 and bandaging supplies must be on hand at the time of the MRI procedure.
-Please contact Advanced Bionics technical support at email@example.com, or 1.877.454.5051 to request the MRI Antenna Coil Cover.
+Please contact Advanced Bionics at firstname.lastname@example.org or 1-877-829-0026 prior to the MRI procedure to request these supplies.

 Caution: The bandaging protocol with use of the MRI Antenna Coil Cover was developed and approved to prevent magnet displacement and counteract magnet torque during a 1.5T MRI procedure, but some discomfort and pain at the implant site may still be experienced.
 Please consult with your physician if this is an issue.